skasslatter/Weather-app-Vue/README.md

 <b>Instructions:</b>

-Before running the application, install the dependencies by running the following command: npm install Create a .env file and add your API key for the Weatherbit api: VUE_APP_APIKEY=yourKey
+Before running the application, install the dependencies by running the following command: <b>npm install</b>
+Create a .env file and add your API key for the Weatherbit api: <b>VUE_APP_APIKEY=yourKey</b>

-To run the application run: npm run serve
+To run the application run: <b>npm run serve</b>

 Open http://localhost:8080 to view it in the browser.
 The page will reload if you make edits.